MonteLogic/ChessPlusNext/README.md

-# MoMegaTemplate
+# MoMegaTemplate PWA

-A comprehensive Next.js 13+ starter template designed to kickstart your modern web applications with a powerful GitHub markdown-based blog system and enterprise-grade features.
+A comprehensive Next.js 14+ PWA starter template designed to kickstart your modern web applications with a powerful GitHub markdown-based blog system and enterprise-grade features.

+> **Note**: This template now includes a placeholder blog content structure that works out of the box.
+You can replace it with your own GitHub submodule or continue using the placeholder structure for development.

 ## 🚀 Features

 ### 📝 **Headless Blog System**
-- **GitHub Markdown Integration**: Write your blog posts in markdown files stored in the `MoL-blog-content/posts/` directory
+- **GitHub Markdown Integration**: Write your blog posts in markdown files stored in the `your-gh-submodule-gh-repo/posts/` directory
+- **Placeholder Structure**: Includes working placeholder content that works out of the box
 - **Automatic Path Generation**: Scripts automatically discover and index all markdown files
 - **Frontmatter Support**: Rich metadata support including title, date, description, tags, author, and status
 - **Category System**: Organized blog categories with automatic navigation